NethServer/ns8-core/docs/core/ui.md

 You can sync the state of some components inside page URL.
 This is useful in the following cases:

 - You share the URL you are visiting with someone (they will see the same UI state)
-- You want to link to a specific point and state of the webapp, so that you can browse to a page and prefill some input fields, or open a modal automatically.
+- You want to link to a specific point and state of the web app, so that you can browse to a page and prefill some input fields, or open a modal automatically.
 Global shortcuts rely on this feature

 Do not use query parameters for data that is not under user control, e.g. data retrieved by the backend.